andreigue/andreigue.github.io/_posts/2024-11-19-some-thoughts.md

 I'm sharing this because the most important reasons should be internal, not external validation.

+But... most importantly, if you're going to become irrational, it has to be part-time.
+You have be rationally irrational.

 ## A Note On Ultra-Luxury

 Luxury has always been about distinguishing the ruling class.